ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2023TrustFundAnnualReports.md

 Climate Fund Financing Facility Programs

 **Image Description:**
-The image is composed of two main sections, each conveying financial data related to the World Bank's partnership with various global funds and programs from fiscal years 2019 to 2023.
+The image is divided into two main sections that present data about Financial Intermediary Funds (FIF) transfers to the World Bank over the fiscal years 2019 to 2023.

 **Top Section:**
-- This section features a horizontal bar chart that displays yearly financial transfers (in billions of dollars) across different entities or programs from FY19 through FY23.
+- This section features a horizontal bar chart displaying annual transfer amounts (in billions of dollars) for six categories of funds/programs for each fiscal year (FY19 through FY23).
-- The entities listed on the vertical axis (from top to bottom) are:
+- The categories listed vertically on the left, each associated with a distinct color, are:
-  1. Global Partnership for Education
+  1. Global Partnership for Education (dark blue)
-  2. Climate Investment Funds
+  2. Climate Investment Funds (teal)
-  3. Global Environment Facility
+  3. Global Environment Facility (light blue)
-  4. Green Climate Fund
+  4. Green Climate Fund (green)
-  5. Global Concessional Financing Facility
+  5. Global Concessional Financing Facility (yellow/orange)
-  6. Others
+  6. Others (purple)
-- Each fiscal year (FY19, FY20, FY21, FY22, FY23) has a cluster of small horizontal bars aligned with the entities, tailored with distinct colors:
-  - Global Partnership for Education: Dark blue
-  - Climate Investment Funds: Teal
-  - Global Environment Facility: Light blue
-  - Green Climate Fund: Green
-  - Global Concessional Financing Facility: Yellow/orange
-  - Others: Purple
-- Each bar is labeled with the amount transferred during that fiscal year, ranging approximately from $0.0B to $0.3B for individual entities.
+- For each fiscal year, colored horizontal bars correspond to these categories, with the dollar amount labeled at the end of each bar.
+- Amounts vary annually, indicating shifts in funding.
+For example, Global Partnership for Education maintains around 0.2-0.3 billion USD from FY19 to FY23; Climate Investment Funds fluctuate between 0.0 to 0.3 billion USD; other categories have smaller but varying amounts.

 **Bottom Section:**
-- This part contains a circular (donut) chart that visually represents the proportionate share of the top FIF (Financial Intermediary Funds) transfers to the
+- This is a donut chart representing the cumulative FIF transfers to the World Bank from FY2019 to FY2023.
+- The donut chart uses the same color scheme as the top section to represent the proportions of each
 ```
 ![Image 1](images/2023TrustFundAnnualReports_p63_img1.png)